Canop/broot/website/docs/common-problems.md

 * [set a transparent background](../skins/#transparent-background)
 * [set file extension dependent colors](../conf_file/#colors-by-file-extension)

-# There are artifacts on tmux or screen
+# There are artifacts on tmux

 Most problems with terminal multiplexers seem related to their bad proxying of some style related codes.